ramondur/Native-Fold-Delay/README.md

 This repository provides tools for calculating the **Native Fold Delay (NFD)** of any protein using an R notebook (`FoldDelay.Rmd`).
 Below is an overview of the contents and instructions for use.

-In addition, it also contaisn two two datasets with NFD profiles for the *Saccharomyces cerevisiae* (Yeast) and *Escherichia coli* (E. coli) proteomes.
+In addition, it also contaisn two  datasets with NFD profiles for the *Saccharomyces cerevisiae* (Yeast) and *Escherichia coli* (E. coli) proteomes within **`Duran&Houben2025/`** folder.
-Both datasets can be found within **`Duran&Houben2025/`** These datasets were used in the publication: *"Native Fold Delay and its implications for co-translational chaperone binding and protein aggregation" (Duran & Houben, 2025).*
+Both datasets were used in the publication: "Native Fold Delay and its implications for co-translational chaperone binding and protein aggregation" (Duran & Houben, 2025).

 ## Run NFD tool